top of page

 Spider-Man 3: Invasion of the Spider-Slayers for Nintendo Game Boy

-Alistair Smythe and the HR Giger Alien inspired Spider-Slayer MK X are hunting Spidey.
-Developer Bits brings a more standard action experience but clunky controls and randomized enemies make scaling levels painful.
+Alistair Smythe and the HR Giger Xenopmorph knockoff Spider-Slayer MK X are hunting Spider-man.
+Developer Bits returns with a more standard action game experience but the clunky controls and randomized enemies make scaling the vertical levels incredibly painful.

 Release: 1993